Christie Brinkley’s Daughter, Sailor Brinkley Cook, Sizzles In Tight Red Dress

-Supermodel Christie Brinkley’s daughter Sailor Brinkley Cook certainly inherited her mother’s flawless genes — and her ability to slay in front of the camera.
-Though Sailor only has about 150,000 Instagram followers compared to her mother’s 527,000, the blonde bombshell is constantly getting more fans as she experiences more and more success in the modelling industry.
+Supermodel Christie Brinkley’s daughter Sailor Brinkley Cook certainly inherited her mother’s flawless genes and ability to slay in front of the camera.
+Though Sailor only has about 150,000 Instagram followers compared to her mother’s 527,000, the blonde bombshell is constantly getting more fans as she experiences more and more success in the modeling industry.

 Recently, Sailor attended an event in New York City, and she shared a triple Instagram update of her look with her eager followers.
 For the evening, Sailor decided to paint the town red, as she stated in her caption, by going for an all red look.
 She rocked a red dress that made her body look flawless.
 The dress had a high neckline but the form-fitting silhouette flaunted Sailor’s curves.
-The sleeves had volume near her elbows to add a bit of visual interest, and a ruched detail at her hip to enhance her curves.
+The sleeves had volume near her elbows to add a bit of visual interest and a ruched detail at her hip to enhance her curves.
 In the three snaps she shared, the city skyline was visible behind her.

 All the shots Sailor shared were cropped near her hips, hiding her legs from the camera’s view.
-However, full body shots from the red carpet at the event highlight the fact that Sailor’s dress was a mini dress that flaunted her toned legs.
+However, full body shots from the red carpet at the event highlight the fact that Sailor’s outfit was a minidress that flaunted her toned legs.

 The dress was crafted from a silky, shiny material that looked stunning against Sailor’s skin and blonde hair.
 She kept her makeup simple, opting for a pop of color with a bright red lip.